openspace42/aenigma/README.md

 * natively supports **[almost] signal-level encrypted conversations** with all the required modules for **OMEMO E2EE**
 * allows you to and guides you through using your **top level domain as the xmpp domain [@domain.xyz]** while hosting the server on a subdomain [xmpp.domain.xyz] as its hostname by using SRV records [without any XMPP client UI/UX complications or TLS conflicts]
 * easily handles multiple XMPP domains on the same server / cluster with automatic ejabberd, LetsEncrypt, and SSLH provisioning + DNS tests
-* **fully supports IPv6** out of the box meaning your client applications could hypothetically work on IPv6-only networks
+* **fully supports IPv6** out of the box, meaning your client applications could hypothetically work on IPv6-only networks
 * listens for all of the required **XMPP c2s [client to server], HTTP_uploads, and SSH connections *also* on port 443** [thanks to SSLH] to allow XMPP clients and administrative workstations behind restrictive firewalls to connect without the need to circumvent the firewall with VPNs or Tor [and sets SRV records for XMPP over TLS (XEP-0368) so that clients can find this server capability autonomously and automatically]
 * **validates all required IPv4 and IPv6 DNS settings including SRV records** [even those for specific modules such as pubsub] and tells you exactly the correct values for each record [work in progress: automatic DNS provisioning via API]
 * sets up the **system firewall and UFW rules** for all configured services